Board members are listed in this order: officers first, then alphabetically by last name.

 Bill Honsberger is Vice President of EMNR’s Board of Directors.
 Bill and his wife Terri live in Aurora, CO, and have eight children.
 Bill has been working with and around cults for over twenty-five years.
 For the past twenty years he has worked for Haven Ministries (under the auspices of the Conservative Baptist Home Mission Society for the first 9 years), a ministry that focuses on evangelizing people in cults, the New Spirituality and other non-Christian religions.
 Haven Ministries also works on educating the church as to the issues raised by non-Christian religions.
 Bill has a Bachelors degree from Western Bible College in Pastoral Theology, a Master of Arts Degree in Systematic Theology from Denver Seminary, numerous hours in graduate study in philosophy and history at the University of Nebraska-Lincoln and the University of Colorado-Boulder, and was AbD at the University of Denver.
 He is now in the process of completing his Ph.D. at the Southern Baptist Seminary in Louisville, KY.
 He has also taught as an adjunct professor at several Christian schools and for a local community college.
 He speaks at colleges and churches around the country and has had numerous television, radio and newspaper interviews.

 Eric Pement, M.Div., M.B.A., is Secretary and Treasurer of EMNR.
 He seeks to be a bridge-builder for various Christian ministries.
 Coming to Jesus Christ as a fourth-generation RLDS believer, he became a devout student of the Bible with a special interest in false prophets and communicating the Gospel to people from different faith systems.
 For many years wrote about about cults and religious heresies for Cornerstone magazine in Chicago.
 During that time he served in a variety of leadership roles with EMNR.
 He founded and compiled the Directory of Cult Research Organizations (1996) and edited Contend for the Faith (1992), a collection of essays on Christian apologetics.
-Eric works in the IT industry and occasionally serves as a research associate for the Centers for Apologetics Research.
+Eric is a chapter director for Ratio Christi for a forthcoming chapter at the University of North Florida in Jacksonville.